-Our focus reflects local health patterns in that coastal communities of Kent and Sussex mostly experience markedly worse health and wellbeing than other parts of our region with high rates of mental health problems, obesity, smoking, alcohol and recreational substance use.
+Our focus reflects local health patterns, in particular the fact that coastal communities of Kent and Sussex generally experience markedly worse health and wellbeing than other parts of our region.
+These include high rates of poor mental health and heart and lung conditions.

-- The physical, mental and sexual health of looked after children/young people (LAC) and under 25s living separated from primary family/kinship groups
+- The physical, mental and sexual health of looked after children/young people and under 25s living separated from primary family/kinship groups.

 During the early Covid-19 epidemic, we worked with local authority public health partners and academic colleagues on projects aimed at optimising the pandemic response for key vulnerable populations and sectors.